New Tradition Recipe Trail Mix

 Nutritional Benefits

-The pecan nut that owes much of its flavor to its high fat content, which runs about 71 percent most of it in the form of heart-healthy monounsaturated oleic acid.
+The pecan nut that owes much of its flavor to its high fat content, which runs about 71 percent most of it in the form of -healthy monounsaturated oleic acid.
 Although this translates to a high calorie count, the pecan's endowment of macro- and micronutrients justifies its caloric price tag.

 In addition to monounsaturated fat, pecans also contain significant amounts of plant sterols, which have been widely researched for their cholesterol-lowering effects.
 By competing with cholesterol for absorption from the intestine, beta-sitosterol and other plant sterols have been shown to lower LDL (bad) cholesterol concentrations by 10 to 14 percent.